cpfaff/rbefdata_paper/paper/rbefdata.md

 * caption:
           The second and the third dataset from the proposal are written into separate variables.
-The metadata is used to ensure the merge ids contain appropriate values.
-The datasets are merged then.
+The metadata is used to ensure the merge ids contain appropriate values for merging.

 ### Analyse data

-After merging the two dataset into a new synthesis dataset the data frame still contains many columns that are not required for the analysis and thus can be dropped.
+After merging the two datasets into a new synthesis dataset the data frame still contains many columns that are not required for the analysis and thus can be dropped.
 To analyse system N retention we need information about the species diversity in the plots and about which plot is placed in which block from the design dataset.
 'Species diversity' is used as a factor containing three levels (1,2,4 species mixtures).
 The response variables have been checked for